-- 27. Record of Malfunctions The permittee shall maintain records of the occurrence and duration of any bypass, malfunction, shut-down or failure of the facility or its associated air pollution control equipment that results in excess emissions for more than one hour.
-The records shall be maintained in a form suitable for inspection and maintained for at least two years (unless a longer period is specified in the applicable emission standard) following the date of occurrence.
-Records shall include the date, time, duration, description (emission unit, pollutant affected, cause of malfunction), corrective action, preventive measures taken and name of person generating the record.
+27. Record of Malfunctions - The permittee shall maintain records of the occurrence and duration of any bypass, malfunction, shutdown or failure of the facility or its associated air pollution control equipment that results in excess emissions for more than one hour.
+Records shall include the date, time, duration, description (emission unit, pollutant affected, cause), corrective action, preventive measures taken and name of person generating the record.

-(9VAC 5-20-180 J and 9VAC5-80-1180 D) - 28.
-Notification for Facility or Control Equipment Malfunction The permittee shall furnish notification to the Regional Air Compliance Manager of the DEQ's NRO of malfunctions of the affected facility or related air pollution control equipment that may cause excess emissions for more than one hour.
+(9VAC5-20-180 J and 9VAC5-80-1180 D)

+- 28. Notification for Facility or Control Equipment Malfunction The permittee shall furnish notification to the Regional Air Compliance Manager of the DEQ's NRO of malfunctions of the affected facility or related air pollution control equipment that may cause excess emissions for more than one hour.
 Such notification shall be made no later than four daytime business hours after the malfunction is discovered.
 The permittee shall provide a written statement giving all pertinent facts, including the estimated duration of the breakdown, within 14 days of discovery of the malfunction.
-When the condition causing the failure or malfunction has been corrected and the equipment is again in operation, the permittee shall notify the Regional Air Compliance Manager of the DEQ's NRO.
+When the condition causing the failure or malfunction has been corrected and the equipment is again in operation, the permittee shall notify the Regional Air Compliance manager of the DEQ's NRO.
 (9VAC5-20-180 C and 9VAC5-80-1180) - 29.
-Violation of Ambient Air Quality Standard The permittee shall, upon request of the DEQ, reduce the level of operation or shut down a facility, as necessary to avoid violating any primary ambient air quality standard and shall not return to normal operation until such time as the ambient air quality standard will not be violated.
-(9VAC5-20-180 I and 9VAC5-80-1180)
+Violation of Ambient Air Quality Standard Regardless of any other provision of this permit, the permittee shall, upon request of the DEQ, reduce the level of operation of the facility if the DEQ determines that is necessary to prevent a violation of any primary ambient air quality standard.
+Under worst case conditions, the DEQ may order that the permittee shut down the facility, if there is no other method of operation to avoid a violation of the ambient air quality standard.
+The DEQ reserves the right to prescribe the method of determining if a facility will cause such a violation.
+In such cases, the facility shall not be returned to operation until it and the associated air pollution control equipment are able to operate without violation of any primary ambient air quality standard.
+(9VAC5-20-180 I and 9VAC5-80-1180) - 30.
+Change of Ownership In the case of a transfer of ownership of a stationary source, the new owner shall abide by any current permit issued to the previous owner.
+The new owner shall notify the Regional Air Compliance Manager of the DEQ's NRO of the change of ownership within 30 days of the transfer.
+(9VAC5-80-1240) - 31.
+Permit Copy The permittee shall keep a copy of this permit on the premises of the facility to which it applies.
+(9VAC5-80-1180)